Cervical Cancer

 Understanding the goals of treatment

 As you begin your treatment, make sure that you understand what to expect.
-Is this for cure?
-What are the chances of cure?
+Is this for a cure?
+What are the chances of a cure?
 If there is no cure, will the treatment make me live better or longer?
 It is very important to understand the truth about what to expect from the treatment—and what are the potential costs of side effects, expenses, etc.—so that you can make the best decisions for yourself and the life you want to lead.

 All treatments for cervical cancer have side effects.
 Most side effects can be managed or minimized.
 Some treatments may affect your sexual function or your ability to have children.